Frequently Asked Questions

 What can the grant be used for?

-Grants must be used exclusively to cover small business owners’ outstanding rent and utility debt arising from the impact of the COVID-19 pandemic from March 24, 2020, through August 19, 2021.
+Grants must be used exclusively to cover small business owners’ outstanding rent and utility debt arising from the impact of the COVID-19 pandemic that is 60 days or more past due as of December 9th, 2022.

 What if my rent requirements are less than the total grant amount awarded ($5000, $10,000 or $15,000)?

-- The entire grant can only be used for outstanding rent and utility debt arising from the impact of the COVID-19 pandemic from March 24, 2020 through August 19, 2021
+- The entire grant can only be used for outstanding rent and utility debt arising from the impact of the COVID-19 pandemic that is 60 days or more past due as of December 9th, 2022.

-- If the total rent amount is less than the awarded grant amount, the remaining amount can be applied to utility debt incurred during the covered period of March 24, 2020, through August 19, 2021.
+- If the total rent amount is less than the awarded grant amount, the remaining amount can be applied to utility debt incurred that is 60 days or more past due as of December 9th, 2022.

 If I am awarded a grant, will I be taxed on the grant amount?